jhhalverson/ProjectHugo/README.md

 (it likely has "localhost" in it) and get a feel for what's possible.
 We will henceforth call this url "theurl".

-Note that you can edit the .md files in parts and Hugo will (assuming that the server is still running with "--watch" enabled) reload the web browser in real time.
+Note that you can edit the .md files in the parts folder and Hugo will (assuming that the server is still running with "--watch" enabled) reload the web browser in automatically.
+If you use an editor that auto saves, this allows you to write in real time, equations and all.

 ## Using ProjectHugo

-Using ProjectHugo just like using Hugo.
+Using ProjectHugo is just like using Hugo.
 If you want a comprehensive introduction, visit the [Hugo website](http://gohugo.io/).
 Here are the basics, though.

-First, you will write all of your content in the folder "parts" and its subfolders.
+First, you will write all of your ProjectHugo content in the folder "parts" and its subfolders.
 Suppose you're working on a project that involves magnetic monopoles, and you wanted to collect your notes, thoughts, and calculations on magnetic monopoles in a particular file.
 There are two basic ways in which you might want to proceed.
 If you expect this to be a simple part of your project, use

     hugo new monopoles.md

-whhich will create monopoles.md in your parts folder.
+which will create monopoles.md in your parts folder.
 Edit this file in your favorite editor and, with the Hugo server running navigate to *theurl/monopoles/*.
 The page will be reloaded any time you save the source file monopoles.md.